 - 2.23 The optimising software is a powerful and professional optimiser.
 There are multiple settings within the software and there may be occasions where these need to be changed. - 2.24 NGET will analyse model optimisation to ensure the unconstrained / constrained model settings are appropriate.
 Where NGET find settings that it believes are not appropriate and are leading to optimiser inefficiency, it will investigate and propose changes to Ofgem.
-No changes to optimiser settings shall be implemented without written approval from Ofgem. - 2.25 If NGET detects data that it believes is erroneous (i.e. bad data), NGET will investigate the materially on the model output.
+No changes to optimiser settings shall be implemented without written approval from Ofgem.

+2.25 If NGET detects data that it believes is erroneous (i.e. bad data), NGET will verify with the generator in question that the BM data was submitted in error and investigate the materially on the model output.
 If the materially is greater than £2m, NGET will propose specific changes to the data and agree those changes with Ofgem.
-No changes to the data will be approved without written Ofgem approval
+No changes to the data will be approved without written Ofgem approval.